Camp County Courthouse in Pittsburg, Texas

 Residents

 Camp County is a small Piney Woods county in Northeast Texas — Pittsburg is the county seat, a community of about 4,500 known for its annual Ezekiel Airship Days and as the birthplace of the famous Pittsburg Hot Links.
 The county is rural and tight-knit, and like many small Texas counties, most property owners simply pay whatever the appraisal district sends without question.
-In 2024, only about 2% of Camp County parcels were protested — one of the lowest rates in the state.
+In 2024, only about 2% of Camp County parcels were protested — 407 protests across 19,181 parcels (Texas Comptroller, 2024 Appraisal District Operations Survey).

 That low participation is the opportunity.
 Camp CAD handles both appraisals and the protest process at a small office, which means the informal review is typically direct and accessible.
 If your home, land, or rural property has been appraised higher than comparable properties nearby, the process to challenge it costs nothing and can be done in person or by mail.
 Pay taxes online by phone at 903-494-6650 or through campcad.org.